|

 High School Electives

 Planning for high school electives is a big part of homeschooling high school.
-High school electives allow our children to not only branch out and try new things, but to did deeper into things they love, and even to beef up their transcripts with college-friendly items.
+High school electives allow your children to not only branch out and try new things, but to dig deeper into things they love, and even to beef up their transcripts with college-friendly items.

 Extracurricular Activities

-Beyond academics, our high schoolers can spread their wings into the world of jobs, volunteer work, and sports endeavors.
+Beyond academics, your high schoolers can spread their wings into the world of jobs, volunteer work, and sports endeavors.
+Each of these can teach them foundational life skills such as problem solving, teamwork, leadership, and more!

 In the end, homeschooling allows us so much freedom in the education of our children.
-We can tailor their high school experiences to meet their learning needs and set them up to reach their future goals.
+We can tailor their high school experiences to meet their learning needs and set them up to reach their future goals, from graduating your homeschooler to everything that comes after!

 How are you homeschooling high school with YOUR CHILD in Mind?